-- Receiving oral/written debriefing from the entity management and staff at other levels; - Examining records and documents, - · Observation of activities, - · Examination of workflow and process maps, - Examination of method and system documents, - · Meeting with internal auditors, - Verification from the third parties and/or experts, - Visit to the organizations and facilities of the entity, - Benchmarking internal control mechanism and the examples of good practices, - Reviewing the works of the internal control harmonisation unit.
+- Receiving oral/written debriefing from the entity management and staff at other levels; - Examining records and documents, - Observation of activities, - Examination of workflow and process maps, - Examination of method and system documents, - Meeting with internal auditors, - Verification from the third parties and/or experts, - Visit to the organizations and facilities of the entity, - Benchmarking internal control mechanism and the examples of good practices.

-1.1.4.2 Elements of Internal Control
+1.1.4.2.
+Elements of Internal Control